varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-19-bare-mtl-chapter3.md

 ---
 layout: posts
-title: "Chapter Three: For it is in giving that you receive"
+title: "Chapter Three: For it is in giving that we receive"
 date: 2020-10-19
 ---